Ninlin/stockholm-street-names/process.md

 To get just the streets that I need, I could specify their names in the query like this `way["highway" ~ "primary|secondary|tertiary|residential"]["name"="Värmlandsvägen"]({{bbox}});` To include all the streets I need, I followed the same logic.
 `way["highway" ~ "primary|secondary|tertiary|residential"]["name"~"Värmlandsvägen|Västmannagatan|Västgötagatan|Upplandsgatan|Södermannagatan|Smålandsgatan|Skånegatan|Östgötagatan|Ölandsgatan|Norrlandsgatan|Närkesgatan|Hälsingegatan|Hallandsgatan|Gotlandsgatan|Gästrikegatan|Dalslandsgatan|Dalagatan|Bohusgatan|Blekingegatan"]({{bbox}});`

-So far the bounding box on my screen steers what area the query aplies to.
+So far the bounding box on my screen steers what area the query applies to.
 It would be more robust and reusable if I could specify Stockholm as the area directly in the query.
 Overpass API documentation had the [answer](https://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide#Selecting_areas_by_name) for that as well.
-Following the exmaple, I first specified the geocode area `{{geocodeArea:"Stockholm}}->.a;` and then used `(area.a)` intead of `({{bbox}})`.
-So, the final query looked likse this:
+Following the example, I first specified the geocode area `{{geocodeArea:"Stockholm}}->.a;` and then used `(area.a)` instead of `({{bbox}})`.
+So, the final query looked like this:

 ```
 [out:json][timeout:25];